 OUR EVOLUTION

-That is with the exception of the Chiddingly Festival Parade of 1993 when Firle Bonfire Society took to the streets of the village.
-The video of which can be found at this link on Youtube courtesy of Bristow Bonfire
+The exception being the Chiddingly Festival Parade of 1993 when Firle Bonfire Society took to the streets of the village.
+A Bristow Bonfire video of which can be found at this link

-It was our friends from Mayfield who were the first to host CPBS at an outmeeting, and it was a boisterous and cheerful crowd in the gold and two blues – horrifically bright and clean colours though they may have been – who carried the village’s banners (and a boar’s head on a stick) proudly through that first smoke-filled evening.
+It was our friends from Mayfield who were the first to host CPBS at an outmeeting in our first season, and it was a boisterous and cheerful crowd in the gold and two blues – horrifically bright and clean colours though they may have been – who carried the village’s banners (and a boar’s head on a stick) proudly through that first smoke-filled evening.

 The debut season was punctuated and highlighted by the support from Lewes Borough Bonfire Society – amicable towards us from the off, and sufficiently impressed with our early progress to invite us to participate properly in their town’s world-famous event. |